Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/210-gradle-builds.md

 ```

 ### Adding XLT to your Project
-We can then add xlt as a provided dependency:
+Now that Gradle knows the configuration named `provided`, we can add XLT as provided dependency:

 ```groovy
 dependencies {